 At St John the Evangelist, teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards in science.
 Our whole school approach to the teaching and learning of science involves the following;

 - A whole school progression map provides teachers with a basis for planning Science which builds on previous years, enabling children to gain scientific knowledge and understanding as they move through school.

 SEND, disadvantaged, EAL, PP and GD pupils are supported in their learning individually.
 There is no cap on learning as we want all children to achieve their full potential.
 Teachers aim to meet all learning needs through differentiation.
 Support is guided through information on the individual pupil’s My Support Plans and through Assessment for Learning.

 - We plan for problem solving and real life opportunities that enable children to find out for themselves.
 Children are encouraged to ask their own questions and be given opportunities to use their scientific skills and research to discover the answers.
 This curiosity is celebrated within the classroom.

 - Planning involves teachers creating practical, engaging lessons with opportunities for precise questioning in class to test conceptual knowledge and skills, and assess children regularly to identify those children with gaps in learning.

 - Working Scientifically skills are embedded into lessons, to ensure these skills are being developed throughout the children’s school career, and new vocabulary and challenging concepts are introduced through direct teaching.
-This is developed through the years, in keeping with the topics.

 - Teachers demonstrate how to use scientific equipment, and the various Working Scientifically skills in order to embed scientific understanding.